risc0/risc0-solana/solana-verifier/README.md

         // We setup our CPI context for the router let cpi_ctx = CpiContext::new(ctx.accounts.router.to_account_info(), cpi_accounts);

-        // We make the CPI call to the Risc0 Verifier Router which if it returns means the proof is valid
+        // We make the CPI call to the RISC Zero Verifier Router which if it returns means the proof is valid
         // In Solana you cannot recover from a CPI call which returns an error, to make this clear I explicitly unwrap although
         // behavior would be the same if I ignored the result. verifier_router::cpi::verify(cpi_ctx, selector, proof, image_id, journal_digest).unwrap();